Helium-Labs/UnrealSodium/README.md

 - **Poly1305**: A universal hash function designed by Bernstein, Poly1305 was initially part of the Poly1305-AES authenticator that combined Poly1305 with AES-128.
 It was later applied with a single-use key per message in XSalsa20 and ChaCha20, contributing to the ChaCha20-Poly1305 authenticated cipher deployed in TLS on the internet.

+## Web Browser Support (as of 2023 Q2)

+Native WebCrypto API lacks support for many of Daniel J. Bernstein's cryptographic primitives.
+However, third-party libraries fill this gap.
+[Noble library](https://github.com/paulmillr/noble-curves), by Paul Miller, offers audited, zero-dependency implementations of most of Bernstein's work. `UnrealSodium` aims for compatibility with WebCrypto and Noble library.
+E.g. employing SHA256 instead of Blake2 for shared secret derivation with the `DeriveX25519Sha256HashedSharedSecret` function.

 ## References

 - ["The NSA Continues to Violate Americans' Internet Privacy Rights"](https://www.wired.com/story/nsa-backdoor-encryption-security-roundup/), Wired, 2019.